msvens/gapi/README.md

 }
 ```

-Next we instantiate our data base service.
+Next we instantiate our database service.
 This is needed to store tokens.
-Also observe that it uses slick.
+GApi uses slick so you need to provide a
-See configuration above
+slick configuration (see above).

 ```scala
 val dbService = new DbService